- April 16, 2020

 - Players often feel forced to choose between focusing on parenting or pursuing romantic relationships, limiting the overall experience.

-The story features engaging social commentary on prejudice, creating a sense of uncertainty about character trustworthiness.
+8 mentions Positive Neutral NegativeThe story features engaging social commentary on prejudice, which adds depth and intrigue as players navigate trust issues with characters.
 However, it is criticized for being somewhat underdeveloped, with all romantic pursuits ending in failure and a brief overall length of about an hour.
-Despite these flaws, the narrative is described as easy to read and enjoyable, with clear hints that enhance decision-making.
+Despite its shortcomings, the narrative is described as easy to read and enjoyable, with decision-making enhanced by clear hints.

-“The additional social commentary of prejudice against people who are different also made me invested in the story, as I didn't know who to trust in my first playthrough—the neighbor or the teacher.
-So I opted for neither, getting the 'Love is for Fools' achievement.”
+“The additional social commentary of prejudice against people who are different also made me invested in the story as I didn't know who to trust in my first playthrough, the neighbor or the teacher (so I opted for neither, getting the 'love is for fools' achievement).”

-“Cool little story, easy to read.
-The hints are a bit obvious, but it makes your decisions even more enjoyable.”
+“Cool little story, easy to read; the hints are a bit obvious, but it makes your decisions even more enjoyable.”

 “A bit too short for my liking; it took about an hour or so to finish the story one time.”